madebypixel02/so_long/README.md

 * ``Linux``

-If you're not using a MacOS device from 42, you'll need to install the libraries manually.
+If you're not using a MacOS computer from 42, you'll need to install the libraries manually.
 Please refer to the [official github](https://github.com/42Paris/minilibx-linux) for more details.
 To install it, do the following (requires root access):

 ```shell
 git clone https://github.com/42Paris/minilibx-linux.git